MISSION:

 The facility could provide hostel hospitality to thousands of cyclists at the very end of the 335 mile Great Allegheny Passage and Three Rivers Heritage Trail, and provide jitney bus transportation to guests going to the transportation terminals or the northside / downtown / Convention Center / Airport areas.

-Tours of the Gothic/Romanesque architecture with a Prison History, Library, and Film Museum could add unique and novel appeal for attracting tourists.
+- The history of this institution would be available with a prison library, film room, and gift shop.
 Places with historic prison museums that draw tourism include Alcatraz (CA), Sing Sing (NY), Frontier Prison (WY), Eastern State (PA), Ohio State Reformatory, West Virginia Penitentiary, etc.

 - ADD JOB TRAINING AND EMPLOYMENT opportunities to the neighborhood and city through the addition of hospitality, food service, film industry, and additional local businesses.
 Tourism accounts for One in every Ten jobs.